 Fit the doors to the opening, using hinges to secure them to the jambs.
 Use a latch to keep the doors locked.

 Last but not least, you need to take care of the finishing touches.
 Apply a few coats of paint over the exterior of the shed to protect the components from the elements and to enhance the look of the project.
+Fit the window into place and then attach the decorative trims.
 Apply a few coats of paint over the trims.